 The primary study that I’m going off of here is that done by Mark Davies at Brigham Young University, which I will embed below so that you can read it, download it, whatever you want to do:

-This is a truly unique and valuable study: you would think that there would be lots of data out there with regards to word frequency lists/dictionaries in Spanish, but there aren’t.
+This is a truly unique and valuable study: you would think that there would be lots of data out there with regards to word frequency lists in Spanish, and lots of good Spanish frequency diciontaries, but there aren’t.
+There’s no lack of curious language students and researchers asking, “Just how many words do you need to know to be fluent in Spanish/French/German?” etc. (I should note this also depends heavily on how you define “fluent” but that’s another discussion entirely).
 The primary reason is that it’s so difficult, time-consuming, and expensive to do a study like this properly.
 The next most recent comparable study was one done in 1964 (he makes mention of it in the beginning).

 They extracted the 6000 most frequent lexemes and broke it down by written fiction, written non-fiction, and oral (spoken); they then further organized the data by lexeme type (noun, adjective, adverb, etc.) so you’ll see which particular type of word is the most used thereby allowing you to focus your studies appropriately.

-By the way, the frequency dictionary they mention, which this study was written about, that contains the entire list of the 6000 highest-frequency lexemes, is available on Amazon if you’re interested.
-For some reason the hardcover is ridiculously expensive at $135, but they’ve got a paperback edition here and a kindle edition here for much more reasonable prices ($33.03 and $31.78 , respectively)
+By the way, the frequency dictionary they mention, which this study was written about, that contains the entire list of the 6000 highest-frequency lexemes, is available if you’re interested.
+For some reason the hardcover is ridiculously expensive at $156, but they’ve got a paperback edition here on Amazon for $34.95 as of this writing.